EmbeddedOS/arm64_emulation_system/README.md

 # AArch64 emulation system

 This repository setup a simplest Yocto build system to emulate a complete aarch64 Linux system (trusted-firmware-a, u-boot, kernel, initrd, rootfs).
-This might be helpful for persons who want to:
+This might be helpful for those who want to:

 - Understand all basic components in a Aarch64 Linux Embedded System and how they work together.
 - Develop your own Linux distro, write BSP layer, and port components (kernel, u-boot, trusted-firmware-a) to your platform.